 Finally, despite all of your concerns, almost every single one of you managed to completely answer the question within the word limit.
 In other words, the differences between the A, B, and C was not due to an inability to write within the word limits.

 You can download the exam here.

-You can download the A+ paper here: Property I – Spring 2013 Top Exam.
+You can download the A+ paper here.
 If this is your paper, please drop me a line.

-First year classe are subject to the school’s mandatory grading curve (see p.
+First year classes are subject to the school’s mandatory grading curve (see p.
 84 of the handbook):

 grades assigned in classes of 40 or more students shall conform to a mandatory grading distribution.
 That distribution provides for a required 9-16 percent for A+/A, a required 16-30 percent for A+/A/A-; a required 16-30 percent for C+/C/C-/D+/D/F; and a required 9-16 percent for C/C-/D+/D/F. The class average shall be 2.85-3.15.

 I think you will find that I maximized the grades here.
 I approached the upper limits of the grades allowed above an A-, and approached the lower limits of grades below C+.
 In addition, the class average was very close to the upper limit (3.326).
 In other words, there were many more As than Cs, and the class averages were quite high.

 C and below: 9.1%

 Thank you all for a great semester.